Purchasing imported Low-Value Goods

 Import relief is granted on goods imported by post or air, excluding intoxicating liquors or tobacco, with a total Cost, Insurance and Freight (CIF) value not exceeding S$400.

-Is the current import relief removed with the implementation of GST on imported Low-Value Goods?
+Will import relief be removed with the implementation of GST on imported Low-Value Goods?

-No. The current import GST relief for goods imported by post or air (excluding intoxicating liquors and tobacco) with a total Cost, Insurance and Freight (CIF) value not exceeding S$400 will remain.
+No. The existing import GST relief remains unchanged.
+Goods imported by air or post , excluding intoxicating liquors and tobacco, with a Cost, Insurance and Freight (CIF) value of S$400 or less, continue to enjoy GST relief at the point of importation.

 Example 3:

-As the CIF value is below the entry value threshold of $$400, Helen also does not have to pay GST at the point of importation.
+Additionally, because the CIF value is below $$400, GST is not payable at the point of importation either.

 Example 4:

-The supplier will provide the courier service provider with the relevant GST information (i.e. GST registration number of the supplier and an indication that GST has been paid).
-GST will not be payable at the point of importation of the goods.
+The retailer will provide the courier service provider with the necessary GST details, including their GST registration number and confirmation that GST has been paid.
+Therefore, no GST is payable at the point of importation.

 Example 4a:

-As the CIF value of the goods exceeds S$400 and does not qualify for GST import relief, GST will be collected by Singapore Customs on the importation of the sneakers.
-The courier service provider will pay the GST to Singapore Customs and collect the GST from Keith.
+However, the CIF value totals S$425, which exceeds the S$400 threshold for GST import relief.
+As a result, GST will be collected at the point of importation.
+The courier service provider will pay the GST to Singapore Customs on Keith’s behalf and subsequently recover the GST amount from Keith.

 Is GST payable on Low-Value Goods purchased in foreign currency where the Singapore dollar equivalent value of the goods is less than S$400 at the point of purchase but more than S$400 at the point of importation?